-- Wham Episode: The rebels live another day, but with significantly less assets (including the loss of Kallus' cover as a Fulcrum, but he gets to take any Imperial knowledge with him) and losing Atollon as a safe haven because of the Bendu.
+- Wham Episode: The rebels live to fight another day, but with significantly less assets (including the loss of Kallus' cover as a Fulcrum, but he gets to take any Imperial knowledge with him) and losing Atollon as a safe haven because of the Bendu.

 - What the Hell Are You?: When Thrawn and his Death Troopers approach the wounded Bendu.Thrawn: What manner of creature are you?

 Bendu: I see your defeat... like many arms surrounding you in a cold embrace.

 [Thrawn, visibly unnerved, shoots him, only for Bendu to disappear, laughing]

 - What Happened to the Mouse?: Many viewers wondered what happened to poor Lieutenant Lyste after Kallus set him up to take the fall in "Through Imperial Eyes".
 His fate isn't touched on, despite Kallus's unmasking meaning he is clearly not guilty.

 - With My Hands Tied: It's implied that Kallus beat up the stormtroopers in the elevator with his hands cuffed behind his back.